Starburst Power BI DirectQuery driver#

-The Power BI Driver can be used to connect Microsoft Power BI Desktop and Microsoft Power BI Service to Starburst Enterprise Presto.
+The Power BI DirectQuery driver can be used to connect Microsoft Power BI Desktop and Microsoft Power BI Service to Starburst Enterprise Presto (SEP).
+It allows Power BI to let SEP perform all query processing.
+This combines the scalability and power of SEP with the business intelligence reporting features of Power BI.

 The driver always tries to connect with an encrypted connection first.
 If you are connecting without SSL/TLS, the connector offers the option to connect using an unencrypted connection afterwards.

-To use an SSL/TLS encrypted connection to your Starburst Enterprise Presto server, make sure the server’s certificate is added to the system trust store (Certificates -> Trusted Root Certification Authorities) before connecting to a SSL/TLS-enabled.
+To use an SSL/TLS encrypted connection to your SEP server, make sure the server’s certificate is added to the system trust store (Certificates -> Trusted Root Certification Authorities) before connecting to a SSL/TLS-enabled.
 The certificate can be added for the machine, or for each user running the Power BI connector.
 In many organizations this handled automatically as part of the operating system and browser configuration.

-If your Starburst Enterprise Presto server is configured to use LDAP authentication, select LDAP in the authentication window when connecting to Presto and provide your username and password credentials.
+If your SEP server is configured to use LDAP authentication, select LDAP in the authentication window when connecting to Presto and provide your username and password credentials.

 To use Kerberos authentication, Kerberos must be installed for the user and